AdalineBaskaran/Final-Year-Project-1/README.md

 ![plan c](https://user-images.githubusercontent.com/34518690/36499497-67bd56d4-177c-11e8-981e-d922a1883417.jpg)

 ### Interaction Flow
-Music pad is an interaction artwork for user to relax while hearing music.
-There will be 4 pads on the floor.
-When user steps on the pad, music will play into the headphone and the visual will show on the screen.
-Different sound will be played on different pad and visual.
+This installation allows the user to listen and watch a visual of the benefits of cyberbully.
+User steps onto the pad to activate the visual and sound.
+The benefits are done based on research.

 ### Technical
 Connecting the arduino to Processing